 If that’s you, the conversation with a surgeon is worth having.
 Even if surgery isn’t the immediate answer, medical weight management might be the structured step that gets you there and builds the documented treatment history that makes your case stronger when the time comes.

-BMI Is Just the Starting Point- Here’s What Else Gets Evaluated
+BMI for Gastric Sleeve Is Just the Starting Point: Here’s What Else Gets Evaluated

-Your treatment history matters.
-What have you tried?
-For how long?
-Under whose supervision?
-This isn’t about judging you — it’s about building a clinical picture that supports the recommendation your surgeon is going to make.
+Your treatment history matters, not as a judgment, but as the clinical foundation your surgeon builds the recommendation on.
+Documented attempts at weight loss, including supervised programs, strengthen your case both medically and with insurance.
 Your mental and emotional readiness matters.
 Surgery changes your relationship with food in a real and permanent way.
 The psychological evaluation isn’t there to screen people out it’s there to make sure you go in prepared, not blindsided six months post-op.

 Is Gastric Sleeve Definitely the Right Procedure for You?